omni-us/jsonargparse/DOCUMENTATION.rst

 Environment variables
 =====================

-The jsonargparse parsers can also get values from environment variables.
+jsonargparse parsers can also get values from environment variables.
 The parser checks existing environment variables whose name is of the form ``[PREFIX_][LEV__]*OPT``, that is, all in upper case, first a prefix (set by ``env_prefix``, or if unset the ``prog`` without extension or none if set to False)